dotnet/AspNetCore.Docs/aspnetcore/security/authorization/iard.md

 ASP.NET Core only uses one authorization policy provider.
 If the custom implementation doesn't handle all policies, including default policies, etc., it should fall back to an alternate provider.
 In the preceding sample, a default authorization policy provider is:

-* Constructed with options from the dependency injection container.
+* Constructed with options from the [dependency injection container](xref:fundamentals/dependency-injection).
 * Used if this custom provider isn't able to handle a given policy name.

 If a custom policy provider is able to handle all expected policy names, setting the fallback policy with <xref:Microsoft.AspNetCore.Authorization.IAuthorizationPolicyProvider.GetFallbackPolicyAsync> is not required..

 :::code language="csharp" source="~/../AspNetCore.Docs.Samples/security/authorization/AuthRequirementsData/Authorization/MinimumAgePolicyProvider.cs" id="snippet_1":::

-Policies are looked up by string name, so expect parameters, for example, `age`, to be embedded in the policy names.
+Policies are looked up by string name, therefore parameters, for example, `age`, are embedded in the policy names.
 This is abstracted away from developers by the more strongly-typed attributes derived from <xref:Microsoft.AspNetCore.Authorization.AuthorizeAttribute>.
 For example, the `[MinimumAgeAuthorize()]` attribute in this sample looks up policies by string name.

 :::code language="csharp" source="~/../AspNetCore.Docs.Samples/security/authorization/AuthRequirementsData/Authorization/MinimumAgePolicyProvider.cs" id="snippet_2":::